axelbudde/starter-research-group/content/publication/zohar-compromised-2020/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2021-02-15T15:10:29.021219Z'
+publishDate: '2021-02-15T18:07:54.521075Z'
 publication_types:
 - '2'
-abstract: textlessh2textgreaterSummarytextless/h2textgreatertextlessptextgreaterThe
-  urgent need for an effective SARS-CoV-2 vaccine has forced development to progress in the absence of well-defined correlates of immunity.
+abstract: The urgent need for an effective SARS-CoV-2 vaccine has forced development to progress in the absence of well-defined correlates of immunity.
 While neutralization has been linked to protection against other pathogens, whether neutralization alone will be sufficient to drive protection against SARS-CoV-2 in the broader population remains unclear.
 Therefore, to fully define protective humoral immunity, we dissected the early evolution of the humoral response in 193 hospitalized individuals ranging